prantlf/storybook-multilevel-sort/README.md

 Applies specific sort order to more than two levels of chapters and stories in a [storybook].

+See also an [example of a Storybook project].

 ## Synopsis

 The following directory structure: